machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 ### `move-to-episode`

-Moves execution to the next episode, or to a specific episode when an ID or name is supplied.
-This tool signals episode navigation to the workflow engine and is useful for branching, skipping ahead, or continuing from a named step.
+Moves execution to a specific episode identified by its ID or name.
+This tool signals episode navigation to the workflow engine and is useful for an explicit branch or jump to a named step.
+Do not use it for normal sequential movement to the next episode: the workflow engine performs that automatically.

 **Supported for**: `ActProcessor` workflows.